jrp244/startup/README.md

 Login deliverable

-For this deliverable I associate the votes with the logged in user.
+For this deliverable I associate the pokemon team with the user.

     User registration - Creates a new account in the database. existing user - Stores the user and user info.